skjolber/xml-log-filter/benchmark/jmh/README.md

 ```
 java -Ddirectory=./src/test/resources/soap -jar target/benchmarks.jar IndentBenchmark
 ```

+# FilterBenchmark
+Combines an XPath expression with max node length of 127.

 # SoapHeaderBenchmark
 The SOAP header use-case requires the first part of the XML document to be filtered, whereas the bulk is to be skipped (kept as-is).
 A few reference implementations